 We use Git for revision control.
-The latest development is happening in the 'master' branch.
-Our git repository is hosted on github, and can be checked out with git clone git://github.com/tarantool/tarantool.git # anonymous read-only access
+The latest development is happening in the default branch (currently 2.1).
+Our git repository is hosted on GitHub, and can be checked out with git clone git://github.com/tarantool/tarantool.git (anonymous read-only access).

-If you have any questions about Tarantool internals, please post them on the developer discussion list, https://groups.google.com/forum/#!forum/tarantool.
+If you have any questions about Tarantool internals, please post them on the developer discussion list, https: //groups.google.com/forum/#!forum/tarantool.
 However, please be warned: Launchpad silently deletes posts from non-subscribed members, thus please be sure to have subscribed to the list prior to posting.
 Additionally, some engineers are always present on #tarantool channel on irc.freenode.net.